Auto Repair Library, Auto Parts, Accessories, Tools, Manuals & Books, Car BLOG, Links, Index

 - Electrical - Problems with the height sensors, air spring solenoids, module control circuit, compressor relay, compressor or vent solenoid.
 These can be isolated by using the system's self-diagnostic procedures (if available) and various volt/ohm checks.
 Service consists of replacing the faulty component or wiring, or readjusting the height sensors.

 Electronic problems will usually set a fault code and turn on a warning light.
 On the older vehicles, there is usually a self-diagnostic procedure for reading the codes and doing self-tests.
 On newer vehicles, codes can usually be accessed with a scan tool.
-On the more sophisticated systems, you may need a bidirectional scan tool with the appropriate software to do system tests and to recalibrate height sensors.
+On the more sophisticated systems, you may need a professional bidirectional scan tool with the appropriate software to do system tests and to recalibrate height sensors.

-On late-model Cadillacs with the CVRSS electronic suspension, you can get codes by pressing the WARM and OFF buttons on the climate control system simultaneously.
+On Cadillacs with the CVRSS electronic suspension, you can get codes by pressing the WARM and OFF buttons on the climate control system simultaneously.
 Refer to a manual for the code retrieval and clearing procedure when using the panel buttons.

 - Air supply - Leaky or obstructed air lines, faulty compressor or spring solenoids.
 Diagnosis is made via the self-test and visual inspection.
 A bad compressor or solenoid must be replaced, but damaged air lines can be repaired by splicing.